Alphino1/Alphino1/README.md

 ### Currently Ongoing Pursuits

-- Algorithmic & other approaches to autonomous scientific discovery
+- Algorithmic approaches to autonomous scientific discovery
 - Reinforcement Learning and Open endedness
-- Exploring how artificial intelligence can replicate and surpass human abstraction, reasoning, and problem solving abilities
+- Exploring how artificial intelligence can replicate and surpass human abstraction, generalization and reasoning.

 ---